 The pilot program was funded by an Environmental Protection Agency grant.
-Collections began in the PepperMill/Carmody Hill and Wilburn areas in December of 2017, and in January 2018, in the Tantallon/Ft.
+Collections began in the PepperMill/Carmody Hill and Wilburn areas in December of 2017, in January 2018, in the Tantallon/Ft.
 Washington area.
 In July 2021, the opportunity was expanded to include areas within Upper Marlboro, Suitland, District Heights, Forestville, Beltsville, and Laurel.
 All materials are transported for processing at the County-owned Organics Composting Facility located at 6550 South East Crain Highway in Upper Marlboro, by the contracted hauler for the participating areas.

 About 1.3 billion tons of food are wasted globally each year, around 40% of that comes from restaurants and 10% from Grocery Stores.*

 Food scraps are exactly what they sound like: any pre or post-consumed food substance that is discarded.

 Nearly 24% of the garbage that is landfilled in Prince George’s County is food waste that could have been composted.
 Sending your food scraps to the Prince George’s County Organics Composting Facility (OCF) for composting will help keep valuable materials out of our landfills, reduce harmful greenhouse gases, protect our environment and help Prince George’s County get closer to our zero waste and waste diversion goals.
 Your company will be viewed by customers as an environmentally conscious business.
-And, you may experience a savings in disposal costs, as the composting facility’s fee is less than most landfills.
+And, you may experience savings in disposal costs, as the composting facility’s fee is less than most landfills.

 Many businesses in Prince George’s County are already sending their food scraps to the County’s Organics Composting Facility.
 Instead of tossing your organics in the garbage and having it go to the landfill where it partially decomposes and releases methane (one of the most potent greenhouse gasses and causes of climate change), it can be 100% composted into an all-organic soil amendment.

-Want to join the successful businesses who are diverting their food scraps to the composting facility?
+Want to join the successful businesses that are diverting their food scraps to the composting facility?

-- Evaluate your waste stream to determine the amount of food scraps generated daily or weekly
+- Evaluate your waste stream to determine the number of food scraps generated daily or weekly

 - Call the (OCF) at 301.627.6388 to obtain detailed information, take a tour, and establish an account